victoria-wirf/yoga-focus/README.md

 ￼

-* Inspiration (Video)
+nspiration (Video)
-* On the Inspiration section you can find some recommended yoga and meditation content in the form af YouTube videos.
+ On the Inspiration section you can find some recommended yoga and meditation content in the form af YouTube videos.

 Deployment